theprathamshinde/Avatar-Generator/README.md

 # 👤 Avatar Generator

-This is a lightweight and interactive **avatar generator** built with **React** and powered by the [`beanhead`](https://github.com/RobertBroersma/beanheads) npm package.
+This is a lightweight and interactive **avatar generator** built using **React**.
 It allows users to generate random and fun avatars with customizable features — ideal for profile pictures, user accounts, or identity tokens.

 ---